-- (iv) are so designed that appropriate modes should be selected and planned for on the basis of where they have the highest impact on reducing the total system's cost of travel, and this decision should be informed by an appropriate assessment of the impact on the customer and anticipated customer reaction to such change; - (v) should be planned so that customer needs would be met by facilitating customers' reaction to system changes in the planning process and by maximising the integration of such services.
+(iv) are so designed that appropriate modes should be selected and planned for on the basis of where they have the highest impact on reducing the total systems cost of travel, and this decision should be informed by an appropriate assessment of the impact on the customer and anticipated customer reaction to such change.

+(v) are planned so that customer needs must be met by facilitating customer reaction to system changes in the planning process and by maximising the integration of such services.

-Based on the planning guidelines for the OLS, such comprehensive planning will be required from all Planning Authorities which have subsidised public transport and will typically be carried out as part of the development of their Rationalisation Plans and, eventually, their Public Transport Plans.
+Based on the planning guidelines for the OLS such comprehensive planning will be required from all Planning Authorities with subsidised public transport and will typically be carried out as part of the development of their Rationalisation Plan and, eventually, their Public Transport Plan.
 It is unlikely that Planning Authorities without subsidised public transport would have to be concerned with such a replanning of their entire transport system.